 Chem 260, which is one of the required introductory core courses for the chemistry major and the biochemistry major, provides an introduction to physical chemistry and to analytical chemistry.
 As its name implies, this course considers three topics that are central to our understanding of reactivity in chemical and biochemical systems: thermodynamics, equilibria, and kinetics.

 Thermodynamics is the study of the energy in chemical and biochemical reactions.
 We know from experience that many reactions are not reversible; for example, in a gas furnace the combustion of methane, CH4, in the presence of oxygen, O2, produces carbon dioxide, CO2, water, H2O, and heat:

 CH4 + 2O2 \(\rightarrow\) CO2 + 2H2O + heat

 The reverse reaction, however, does not occur; that is, the carbon dioxide we exhale does not react with the moisture in air to produce methane and oxygen.
 Of particular interest is our ability to predict whether a chemical reaction can occur under a given set of conditions.
 Note that saying a reaction can occur is not the same as saying that it will occur.

-Once it begins a chemical reaction continues until there is no further change in the concentrations of reactants and products, a condition that is a state of equilibrium.
-Of particular interest is our ability to predict the composition of a system when it reaches equilibrium and our ability to predict how a system at equilibrium might respond to a change in conditions.
+Once it begins a chemical reaction will continue until there is no further change in the concentrations of its reactants and products, a condition that is a state of equilibrium.
+Of particular interest is our ability to predict the composition of a system when it reaches equilibrium and our ability to predict how a system at equilibrium might respond to a change in experimental conditions.